 - Your email marketing campaign’s conversion rate is the percentage of subscribers who complete an action after reading your email.
 Essentially, this determines your ROI.

 - The percentage of sent emails that bounce.
 If your bounce rate is over 2%, that’s one sign you should be cleaning your email lists.

 - Unsubscribe rate

-- The total number of unsubscribes divided by the total number of emails that were actually delivered, expressed as a percentage.
+- The total number of unsubscribes divided by the total number of emails that were actually delivered, is expressed as a percentage.

 - List growth rate

-- The number of new users minus the number of unsubscribes, expressed as a percentage of the total number of email addresses in your list before your campaign.
+- The number of new users minus the number of unsubscribes, is expressed as a percentage of the total number of email addresses in your list before your campaign.

 - SPAM complaints